What is investing?

 - Commodities

 If you are currently a member of a pension scheme or have a personal plan, such as a SIPP, then you will almost certainly already be investing in shares and bonds via something called a fund.
-Before we go any further let me explain a few of the terms.
+Before we go any further, we'll define what the different investment assets mean.

 What is a share?

 Companies place shares on the stock market to encourage investment and then use the cash generated to help develop and grow.
 The share price of a company is the current buying price for each share and will rise and fall over time depending on its financial performance and growth.
-Owning shares will also entitle you to any dividend declared by the relevant company.
-A dividend is a payment made, typically twice a year and the amounts paid depend primarily on the companies financial performance in the previous period.
+Owning shares will also entitle you to any dividends declared by the relevant company.
+A dividend is a payment made, typically twice a year and the amount paid depends primarily on the company's financial performance in the previous period.
 Dividends can be viewed as a reward for your continued support of the company by owning their shares.

 The value of a bond will vary over time and can be bought and sold, similar to shares.
 The value of a bond will vary depending on how favourable the interest paid (coupon) is compared with the return available on other investments.